Covariance intersection: Formulation

-where ω is computed to minimize a selected norm, e.g., logdet or trace.
+where ω is computed to minimize a selected norm, e.g., the trace, or the logarithm of the determinant.
 While it is necessary to solve an optimization problem for higher dimensions, closed-form solutions exist for lower dimensions.

 Application

 CI can be used in place of the conventional Kalman update equations to ensure that the resulting estimate is conservative, regardless of the correlation between the two estimates, with covariance strictly non-increasing according to the chosen measure.
 The use of a fixed measure is necessary for rigor to ensure that a sequence of updates does not cause the filtered covariance to increase.